 Minnesota’s Giant Trees

-You can find these all over the Cities, too.
-They can grow to very impressive sizes, with a wide girth and deep bark:
+You can find these all over the Cities.
+They grow to very impressive sizes (100 feet tall and more), with a wide girth and deep bark:

 Of course there are many, many more varieties of trees…and many varieties within each species.

 If this is fun for you, get yourself a Minnesota tree guide and take it with you on your outings.
-Take time to stop and learn when you see a tree you like.
+Take time to stop and learn about a tree when you seen one you especially like.

 We suggest: Trees of Minnesota by Stan Tekiela.